-The Level K Math Activity Box includes items such as a wooden Rekenrek (a device with beads mounted on rods for counting), ten-frame cards, flashcards, dice, a laminated place value chart with pockets, wooden cubes, a My Calendar book, pattern blocks, and pattern block picture cards.
-The Levels 1-2 Math Activity Box has items such as a clock face with movable hands, heavy chipboard manipulatives (e.g., for tangram pieces, base ten pieces, and shapes divided into fractional parts), game boards with instructions, game cards, a laminated place-value chart with pockets, a set of domino cards, and 3D geometric shapes.
+The Level K Math Activity Box includes items such as a wooden Rekenrek (a device with beads mounted on rods for counting), ten-frame cards, flashcards, dice, a laminated place-value chart with pockets, wooden cubes, a My Calendar book, pattern blocks, and pattern-block picture cards.
+The Levels 1-2 Math Activity Box has items such as a clock face with movable hands, chipboard manipulatives (e.g., for tangram pieces, base ten pieces, and shapes divided into fractional parts), game boards with instructions, game cards, a laminated place-value chart with pockets, a set of domino cards, and 3D geometric shapes.
 The Levels 3-4 Math Activity Box includes the 102-page My Math Journal, 22 gorgeous game mats, a Multiplication & Division Activity Book (with instructions for the games), chipboard pieces for games, pentomino mats and pieces, cards, dice, and pawns.
 You will also need to have on hand basic school supplies such as scissors, crayons, pencils, paper, a dry-erase board and marker, a ruler, paper clips, and glue, plus just a few other items that vary for each course, such as a cookie sheet and a ball.

 In most cases, each child will need his or her own activity box.
-With Math K and Math 1, two children can use the same activity box if they are not taught at the same time.
-However, an additional student using the Level K Math Activity Box or the Levels 3-4 Math Activity Box needs his or her own copy of the My Calendar book that is in the activity box, so you would need to order an additional copy separately.
+Two children can use the same activity box if they are not taught at the same time.
+However, an additional student using the Level K Math Activity Box or the Levels 3-4 Math Activity Box needs his or her own copy of the My Calendar book or My Math Journal (respectively) that is included in the boxes.

-All courses divide each day's lesson into four sections: the Daily Dose, direct instruction, completing the student worksheet, and bonus independent activity.
-All of these sections have detailed instructions for what the parent is to say and do unless the activity is one the child can work on independently.
+All courses divide each day's lesson into four sections: the Daily Dose, direct instruction, completing the student worksheet, and "bonus independent activity."
+All of these sections have detailed instructions for what the parent is to say and do unless the worksheet or activity is one the child can work on independently.